kowai11/CSE412-G15-Project/README.md

 ![Alt text](./img/return.jpg)

-## Development Environment
+## Development/Running Environment
-About our project, the tools that we used for development include: "IDEA", "HBuilder X", "java", "Node.js" and "npm".
+- About our project, the tools that we used for development include: "IDEA", "HBuilder X", "java", "Node.js" and "npm".
-For "IDEA", if you haven't install it yet, you can download from this link: https://www.jetbrains.com/idea/download/#section=windows
+- For "IDEA", if you haven't install it yet, you can download from this link: https://www.jetbrains.com/idea/download/#section=windows

-For "HBuilder X", if you haven't install it yet, you can download from this link: https://www.dcloud.io/hbuilderx.html
+- For "HBuilder X", if you haven't install it yet, you can download from this link: https://www.dcloud.io/hbuilderx.html

-For "java", you can first check whether you install it by input the command: "java -version" in your terminal, if it show up the version, you don't need to install it again, else you can download and install from this link: https://www.oracle.com/java/technologies/downloads/#java8
+- For "java", you can first check whether you install it by input the command: "java -version" in your terminal, if it show up the version, you don't need to install it again, else you can download and install from this link: https://www.oracle.com/java/technologies/downloads/#java8

-For "Node.js", you can first check whether you install it by input the command: "node -v" in your terminal, if it show up the version, you don't need to install it again, else you can download and install from this link: https://nodejs.org/en/
+- For "Node.js", you can first check whether you install it by input the command: "node -v" in your terminal, if it show up the version, you don't need to install it again, else you can download and install from this link: https://nodejs.org/en/

-For "npm", you can first check whether you install it by input the command: "npm -v" in your terminal, if it show up the version, you don't need to install it again, else you can download the latest version of npm, on the command line, run the following command: "npm install -g npm"
+- For "npm", you can first check whether you install it by input the command: "npm -v" in your terminal, if it show up the version, you don't need to install it again, else you can download the latest version of npm, on the command line, run the following command: "npm install -g npm"

+- 1.In order to run it, you should firstly open the PostgreSQL using pgAdmin.
+Then open the IDEA, run the back-end application which is the folder named libarary.
+If you can't run successfully, please check and make sure you have change it to spring boot in configuration.
+- 2.Then open the HbuilderX to run the front-end application.
+Entering the front-end folder using cd command in terminal.
+Then run following commands.
+- ~~~~
+- npm install(if doesn't work, try npm install --force)
+- npm run serve
+- ~~~~
+- 3. Now there should be a url link show in terminal which is the URL you will use to access our full application.
+It will be "http://localhost:8081"
+- 4. If you want to log in as an admin user, you need to redo the same steps but in folder admin
+- -~~~~
+- npm install(if doesn't work, try npm install --force)
+- npm run serve
+- ~~~~
+- 5. Now there should be anoterh URL link which should be "http://localhost:8082".
+This is used to log in as Admin user.
+- 6. You can switch between these two URLs at will, they will be both accessible.